DLFundamentals/understanding-ssl-v2/README.md

 ```

 ## Figure 4: Varying temperature

-To pretrain models with different temperature values, repeat the steps for \href{#pretraining-models-parallelly} and set different temperature values in the config file.
+To pretrain models with different temperature values, repeat the steps for [pretraining-models-parallelly]() and set different temperature values in the config file.

 ## Figure 5: Varying batch-size and learning rate

-To pretrain models with different batch-size and learning rate values, repeat the steps for \href{#pretraining-models-parallelly} and set different batch-size and learning rate values in the config file.
+To pretrain models with different batch-size and learning rate values, repeat the steps for [pretraining-models-parallelly]() and set different batch-size and learning rate values in the config file.

 ## Figure 6: Weight-space coupling